brightprogrammer/starter-hugo-academic/content/post/participating-in-r2wars-r2con-2021/index.md

     jmp start
 ```

 But this was a failure too.
 I sumbitted this on for [Day2 match](https://youtu.be/UgJhN3dt9yU?t=8715).
-It came last 😆.
+It came 5th 😆.
 It was fun though seeing it fight.
 This time since I wrote a bot myself I felt that current of excitement running through my body, giving me goosebumps.

 ![](spiderman-infinity-war.gif "source : tenor")